 If your website is only offering the opportunity to speak to a sales person, by phone or contact form, you are missing a huge piece of the pie.

-As few as only 3% of the visitors to your website are actually ready to buy.
+As few as only 3% of the visitors to your website are actually ready to buy a Fire or Security System.
 While another 30% will never buy for you, for whatever reason.
 The remainder, a whopping 67% of your target market, is not ready to buy… yet!

 Contacting you is a step too far for the researchers who land on your website.
 These people do not want to spend 30 minutes fending off an overzealous sales person.
 That’s not an appealing prospect when you are only interested in finding out what your options are.